‘Nowhere is safe in Belgorod’: Fears grip Russian region bordering Ukraine

 For some shaken residents, living under fire has stirred calls for peace.

-“I think people have started talking more about peace, for this all to be over,” she said.
+“I think people have started talking more about peace, for this all to be over,” Yuliya said.
 “Of course, people have different positions when it comes to the war, so we can’t say everyone turned into pacifists.
 They have started speaking more about peace, but everyone sees this on their own terms.”

 “Those who remained, and this is a significant part of the region’s population, rallied,” added Lisnichaya.